GPT-like transformer model for silicon tracking detector simulation: Validation and Results

 \subsection{Computing Performance}

 The transformer-based simulation is trained on the \textsc{Geant4} simulated hits.
 For production use it is only sensible if the inference is as fast or faster than the simulation it bases on. \Cref{tab:speed:large} compares the inference speeds for the larger, $\phi$-inclusive models.
 They are compared between several GPUs used on high performance computers (HPCs) and the standard CPUs used on same HPCs. \textsc{Geant4} simulation speeds are shown for reference.
 GPU inference is comparable in speed to the \textsc{Geant4} simulation running on same-generation CPUs.
 It scales about linearly with model size meaning that larger models with better tracking performance are also slower.
 CPU speeds are several orders of magnitude slower and are not suitable as a replacement of the current simulation.
+Due to the much higher costs of high-performance GPUs, the current performance is not sufficient for general production use.

 The smaller benchmark model trained on muons is also evaluated on various Nvidia GPUs, shown in \cref{tab:speed:small}.
 Training and inference speeds are measured for two different precisions (\texttt{fp32} and \texttt{bf16}) on GPUs with three different connections, the consumer PCIe, the higher bandwidth SXM server connection, and the unified memory setup in the GH200 chip.
 The jumps between generations are noticeable (A100 vs H100 and H100 vs B200), especially for inference.
 The speed up is not that noticeable with the newest B200 model as the benchmark dataset is not as large and with \qty{180}{GB} of memory the framework overhead becomes noticeable.